USA Visa Application Guide 2024

 • Affidavit of Support Fee

 Both fees are to be paid online at the Immigration Visa Invoice Payment Center.
-You will need a bank routing number and a checking or savings account number by a U.S bank.
-Routing and checking savings account number can be obtained online by opening an account with some U.S banks even if you are not a U.S resident.
+You will need a bank routing number and a checking or savings account number from a U.S. bank.
+Routing and checking savings account numbers can be obtained online by opening an account with some U.S. banks, even if you are not a U.S. resident.
 Companies like Payoneer and others offer such services.

 In addition to the aforementioned, you will also need your NVC Case Number and Invoice ID Number.
 These are located on the NVC Welcome Letter you received by mail or email.
 Once you receive this information from NVC, log into the Immigrant Visa Invoice Payment Center and pay your fees.
 The fees cannot be paid simultaneously.
 The system will ask you to pay individually.